Academic Advising Services

 Student printing from your personal device is located in the in the hall behind the library near room A1300.
 If you have any questions please contact the IT Helpdesk.
 View instructions on printing from personal devices here.

 Family, work and other priorities don’t have to get in the way of you achieving your academic goal.
 We’ve designed online classes, services and support so you can still get a quality education without coming to campus.
 Read More

 Go to the KishID system to reset your account password or setup your account.
 If you have having issues contact the IT Helpdesk at email@example.com or 815-825-9811 for assistance.

 Recruitment & Student Outreach for new students

-We at Kishwaukee College understand the pressure and strain the COVID-19 pandemic has created on the Spring 2020 semester.
+We at Kishwaukee College understand the pressure and strain the COVID-19 pandemic has created on the Fall 2020 semester.
 In an effort to reduce some of the stress of this time, we are adopting a temporary Pass/Unsatisfactory grading policy option.
-This policy applies only to courses completed after March 20, 2020.
+This policy applies only to courses completed during the Fall 2020 Semester.
 The policy supersedes all other published policies, procedures and provisions in the Kishwaukee College Catalog that may be in conflict.

 The decision to convert a letter grade to a pass/unsatisfactory (no grade) is an important choice.
 Students should carefully consider with their advisor/counselor the possible short- and long-term implications of switching to a P/U option.
 It may impact academic standing, financial aid, course transferability to a four-year institution, and admission to professional programs at the undergraduate or graduate level.